V10 CENTAURO

 Hello, My name is Ed.
 My wife and I live on the California coast, dead center in the middle of Monterey Bay.
 I bought the Centauro as the latest in a 40 year quest for the perfect dual sport machine.
 To me, "dual sport" means able to cruise and to tour.

-California coastline on Hwy 1, past Big Sur to Lucia and back, about 130 miles/200 kms.
+After trailering the Beast home on Friday, we took it down the California coastline on Hwy 1, past Big Sur to Lucia and back, about 130 miles/200 kms.

 In all my years on bikes, I have never experienced nor even heard of this much power on tap - it’s like somebody miniaturized the motor from a semi tractor and shoehorned it in the bike.
 The bike was very hard to handle at lower speeds.
 I found I had to be in the tallest possible gear to maintain a semblance of control.
 Both exhilarating and terrifying - like riding a Beast